jpleppers/snappy-graph/README.md

 snappy-graph
 ============

-A javascript library for creating data visualization
+A javascript library for creating data visualization, based on Snap.svg library